AgyeyaMishra/fake-news-detection-using-machine-learning/README.md

 # Introduction

-- Fake news exist way before from social media but it was multifold when social media was introduced.
+- Fake news existed way before social media but was multifold when social media was introduced.
-- Fake news is a piece of news designed to deliberately spread hoaxes, propaganda, and disinformation.
+- Fake news is a piece of news designed to spread hoaxes, propaganda, and disinformation deliberately.
-- Fake news stories usually spread through social media sites like Facebook, Twitter, etc.
+- Fake news stories are usually spread through social media sites like Facebook, Twitter, etc.
 - People are profiting by publishing fake news online.
 - In general, the goal is profiting through clickbaits.
-- Such clickbaits lure users and entice curiosity with flashy headlines or designs to click links to increase advertisements revenues.
+- Such clickbaits lure users and entice curiosity with flashy headlines or designs to click links to increase advertisement revenues.

 ---